-It is important to mention this first though: however hard you prepare, and however many procedures you put in place, it is not always possible to prevent data loss from occurring.
+It is essential to mention this first, though: however hard you prepare and however many procedures you put in place, it is not always possible to prevent data loss from occurring.
 This is why all companies should have a contingency plan, which includes some provision for disaster recovery.
 Losing data will never be a pleasant experience, but with a plan in place, the impact can at least be minimized.

 Forget hackers, or anything else, as the number one cause of data loss is human error.
-However careful your staff might be, there’s always the chance that they could accidentally click the wrong button, or even damage important hardware.
-The majority of times this will not lead to significant damage – perhaps a scratch here, or a deleted file there – however sometimes that mis-click or stumble can prove to be extremely serious.
+However attentive your staff might be, there’s always the chance that they could accidentally click the wrong button or even damage important hardware.
+The majority of times, this will not lead to significant damage – perhaps a scratch here or a deleted file there – however, sometimes that misclick or stumble can prove to be extremely serious.

-There’s one simple way to minimize the chance of human error affecting a business though, and it’s training.
-Show your staff what to click and what not to click, make them aware of how important different pieces of hardware are, and generally improve their knowledge of the IT system.
-Physical barriers can also help, such as ensuring that servers are securely locked away, and that important equipment isn’t left in areas of high footfall.
+There’s a straightforward way to minimize the chance of human error affecting a business though, and it’s training.
+Show your staff what to click and what not to click, make them aware of how different critical pieces of hardware are, and generally improve their knowledge of the IT system.
+Physical barriers can also help, such as ensuring that servers are securely locked away, and that critical equipment isn’t left in areas of high footfall.

-Hardware malfunctions join human error as the top causes for data loss.
+Hardware malfunctions join human error as the top cause of data loss.
 This could be down to a sudden catastrophic failure, with the computer unable to recognize the hard drive; it could be a controller failure; or it could be down to numerous other things.
-The main thing business owners will be concerned about is the result, as it can lead to large amounts of data becoming inaccessible.
+The primary thing business owners will be concerned about is the result, which can lead to large amounts of data becoming inaccessible.

-The main cause of hardware malfunctions is a power surge, however these can easily be protected against, simply by using a UPS (Uninterrupted Power Supply).
+The leading cause of hardware malfunctions is a power surge, however, these can easily be protected against simply by using a UPS (Uninterrupted Power Supply).
 It is also recommended that IT equipment is kept in a clean, dust-free room.
 Finally, any trauma should be avoided, which often occurs due to human error.

 Software is, unfortunately, one of the most unreliable aspects of any IT system.
-Just one change to the way in which it works can cause it not to work properly, and this can result in an inability to open files of a certain type.
-A good software expert should be able to resolve the problem though, and restore the software back to its former state.
+Just one change to the way in which it works can cause it not to work correctly, and this can result in an inability to open files of a particular type.
+A good software expert should be able to resolve the problem, though, and restore the software back to its former state.

-Viruses are not as common as people think, yet they are still a very real threat.
-What’s more, they can be incredibly destructive, often working their way through a computer system, destroying everything in their path.
+Viruses are not as common as people think, yet they are still a genuine threat.
+Moreover, they can be incredibly destructive, often working their way through a computer system, destroying everything in their path.
 Other viruses, however, are more targeted, affecting just one aspect of a system.
 All will cause damage at one level or another though, as this is the nature of viruses.
 They are nearly always contracted by downloading something, usually by a staff member with no idea about how much damage they could cause.

-Staff training is very important when it comes to preventing viruses, as it should hammer home the point about how dangerous viruses can be.
-The best protection is a great virus checking software though, which can be relatively cheap to buy.
-Just a small outlay could save you some serious amounts of money in the future.
+Staff training is essential when it comes to preventing viruses, as it should hammer home the point about how dangerous viruses can be.
+The best protection is a great virus-checking software, though, which can be relatively cheap to buy.
+Just a tiny outlay could save you some serious amounts of money in the future.